 View the Community Assistant Formal Job Description & Ethics Agreement: PDF (118KB)

 Students who assist with academic support services and programming for residential living-learning communities.
 They provide tutoring, mentoring, and assistance for students in specialized living learning communities and themed housing areas.

 View the Academic Assistant Formal Job Description & Ethics Agreement: PDF

 Here are the steps to becoming an RA/AA/CA:

-1. Meet Positions Specific Eligibility Requirements - Unfortunately, if you do not meet minimum requirements for employment, we cannot accept your application for the position.
+Meet the positions specific eligibility requirements - Unfortunately, if you do not meet minimum requirements for employment, we cannot accept your application for the position.

 You will need the following supporting materials to submit with your application: